-Skier: At just 16 years of age, Nico became NZ’s youngest Olympic medallist, NZ’s first freeskier to earn an Olympic medal and the first male NZ athlete to medal at the Winter Olympic Games.
+At just 16 years of age, Nico became NZ’s youngest Olympic medallist, NZ’s first freeskier to earn an Olympic medal and the first male NZ athlete to win a medal at the Winter Olympic Games.
 Nico began skiing at the age of four on a family holiday to France.
 With Mum, Dad and older brother Miguel already keen skiers, he was determined not to miss out.
 With a solid skill base from race training under his belt, Nico made the switch to freeskiing at the age of nine and quickly began chalking up a string of top level results.

 By thirteen he joined his brother chasing back to back winters, training and competing in Breckenridge in the USA and Cardrona Alpine Resort in NZ, balancing his sports commitments with school work.

 As one of the youngest skiers on the circuit he earned the nickname Nipsy but also the respect of the freeski elite.

 Invitations to attend firstly as a forerunner and then as a bona fide competitor saw Nico showcasing his skills at the likes of X Games, Air+Style and the Jon Olsson Invitational.